leduylamstudio/Master-Boot-Device/README.md

 - The device will automatically load your settings from config.json on boot.
 ____________________________________________________________________________________
 🛠️ 3.
-Troubleshooting (Read This if Errors Occur)Issue Solution
+Troubleshooting (Read This if Errors Occur)
 - White Screen / No Matrix: Check your User_Setup.h in the TFT_eSPI library folder.
 Ensure the correct Driver (e.g., ILI9341) and Pins are defined for the ESP32 Cheap Yellow Display (CYD).

 - "SD Mount Failed": Ensure your 7GB SD card is formatted to FAT32.
 If it still fails, try a smaller card (16GB or less) or check that the card is pushed all the way in.